TimGoll/TimGollDE/README.md

     "name": "Project B",
     "desc": "Also a short expanation of what is going on", "id": "project_b",
-    "repo_based": false,
-    "date": ""
+    "date": "2015-12-22T00:00:00Z",
+    "topics": [
+        "build",
+        "electronics",
+        "woodworking"
+    ],
+    "repo_based": false
 }
 ```

-Overall this structure is fairly similar to the structure of the repository based project, but it lacks the info about the repository.
+Overall this structure is fairly similar to the structure of the repository based project, but it has all the basic project information that is automatically fetched for GitHub based projects.

 #### Static Pages